RLain/angular-course-reactive-with-rxjs/README.md

 The presentation component (courses-card-list.ts) doesn't know about the service layer of the application, instead it receives all its data via inputs.

-This approach can be very useful and distinctiong between smart and presentational components can be taken too far.
-Don't worry about making every component either smart or pure presentational....think of them as high level recipes opposed to strict best practises that must be followed at all costs.
+This approach can be very useful, but distinguishing between smart and presentational components can be taken too far....
+Don't worry about making every component either smart or pure presentational, rather think of them as high level recipes opposed to strict best practises that must be followed at all costs.

+### Data modification example in Reactive style